Skip to main content

 S3 object layout

-Objects are written with a Hive-style date partition prefix:
+Objects are written with a Hive-style date partition prefix.
+The default prefix is audit-logs/:

 audit-logs/year=2026/month=04/day=08/<audit_log_id>.json.gz